• Skip to primary navigation

 This Blue Smoothie Bowl is an easy breakfast that is healthy, refreshing, energizing and beautiful.
 It’s made by blending vibrant blue spirulina with frozen fruit, coconut milk and a touch of vanilla, then topped with tasty mix-ins like granola, berries and honey.

-Not only is this Blue Smoothie Bowl or blue spirulina smoothie a stunner, it’s also insanely nutritious, delicious, gluten-free, and super quick and easy to make.
+Not only is this Blue Smoothie Bowl bright and beautiful, it’s also insanely nutritious, delicious, gluten-free, and super quick and easy to make.
 No wonder this vibrant blue superfood has taken the internet by storm!
-Even Jamba Juice created their own blue algae-based smoothie called Vanilla Blue Sky.
+Even Jamba Juice created their own blue spirulina smoothie called Vanilla Blue Sky.

 • Blue Spirulina Powder - besides the internet, you should be able to find blue spirulina powder at health food stores and specialty grocery stores.